senf-f/dobrila/README.md

  - Maven
  - Add java and maven to PATH

-Clone the project, go to project folder and from terminal run:
+Clone the project, go to project folder and from terminal run `mvn clean` and then
-`mvn clean`
-and then
-`mvn -Dtest=WikipediaAutomation test`
+`mvn -Dtest=WikipediaAutomation test`.